 One of the biggest reasons why your dog digs are because digging is simply a part of your dog’s ancestry.
 At a basic level, digging is one of those behaviors that’s a holdover from the pre-dog era.
 Wolves dig as well, so it makes sense that your dog

 The genetic component of this is much closer to the surface for some breeds, though.
 Breeds like dachshunds, for example, were literally bred to be diggers.
 Their original roles – and the reasons for their elongated bodies – stems from the dog’s ability to follow their prey down into various underground warrens.
 These dogs dug as a matter of course, and countless generations were spent helping them to get better at breeding.
+If you’re curious about your dog’s ancestry, you can always perform a quick and easy at-home dog DNA test to gain insight into their genetic tendencies.

 That’s right – the obnoxious behavior you’re trying to prevent may well be one for which your dog’s ancestors were highly prized!